wallstop/DxMessaging/README.md

 Note: TargetedMessages can be sent to either GameObjects or Components.
 If sent to a GameObject, all listeners on that object that have registered for `GameObjectTargeted` will be invoked.
 If sent to a Component, only the listeners on that Component will be invoked.
 Recommendation is to use `GameObjectTargeted` unless you absolutely require callers to differentiate between receivers. `ComponentTargeted` requires knowledge of what Component to send the message to, requiring a tighter coupling than just knowing about a GameObject.

 Note: TargetedMessages can be received as if they were UntargetedMessages.
+That is, listeners can register without needing a target to bind to at registration time.
 To do so, register a listener with the signature `void HandleSimpleTargetedMessageWithoutTargeting(ref InstanceId target, ref SimpleTargetedMessage message) {}`.
 This listener will receive all messages of this type along with the target that the message is for.
 Unity users can get the GameObject or Component the message is from using InstanceId's `.Object` property.
 ### BroadcastMessage
 ```csharp
 public readonly struct SimpleBroadcastMessage : IBroadcastMessage<SimpleBroadcastMessage>